 Today the Cut is unrestrictedly fed by water from the Regents Canal, but initially the Regents Canal Company ensured that there would be no unauthorised encroachment on its resources.
 Canal companies were, understandably, very jealous of their water supplies and the parliamentary Act under which the Cut was built stipulated the ‘summit level of this canal is to be 6 inches above the top water mark of the Regents Canal’.
 Consequently, even though Duckett’s canal was only a little over a mile long it originally had its own small reservoir and a steam engine was used to pump water from the lower pound back to the upper level.

-The modern residences by the towpath, which overlook the canal and Bow Wharf, were constructed on a strip of land between the canal and the backs of a terrace of houses that were built in the nineteenth century.
-These houses were also designed to take in the view.
-In this case a view of Victoria Park.
-The park was built a few years after the Cut, and as the Regent’s Canal defined the western border for James Pennethorne’s park plans, so the Cut defined a good deal of the southern perimeter.
-These houses were, and still are, attractive, and one was, for a time, the home of Israel Zangwill.
+The modern residences on the towpath side of the Cut were constructed on a strip of land between the canal and the back of a terrace of houses built in the C19th.
+These houses were also designed to take in the view, in this case of Victoria Park.
+The park was laid out a few years after completion of Sir George Duckett’s enterprise, and as the Regent’s Canal defined the western border for James Pennethorne’s park plans, so the Cut defined a good deal of the southern perimeter.
+The houses in the terrace were, and still are, attractive, and one was, for a time, the home of Israel Zangwill.

-Israel Zangwill was the son of Jewish immigrants from Latvia and Poland, which at that time were within the Czarist Empire.
-He was born, in 1864, in the East End of London and considered himself a ‘Jewish Cockney’.
-After working as a teacher he turned to journalism and soon achieved success as a novelist and playwright drawing heavily on his youthful experiences in Whitechapel and Spitalfields.
+Israel Zangwill was the son of immigrants from Latvia and Poland, which at that time were within the Czarist Empire.
+Born in 1864 in London’s East End, he considered himself a ‘Jewish Cockney’.
+After working as a teacher and a journalist he achieved success as a novelist and playwright, drawing on his youthful experiences in Whitechapel and Spitalfields.
 He found international fame with the publication of ‘Children of the Ghetto’ in 1892.
 Only a couple of miles from Whitechapel, life in the relatively grand house facing Victoria Park must have been something of a contrast to the conditions which faced most East Enders of the period, but Zangwill never departed emotionally from his roots.
 No doubt he would have walked over Grove Road bridge on some days and looked down on the activity in the Cut, which would have been a constant reminder of how the drive of late Victorian industrialisation depended on long hours of grinding, heavy, manual labour.
 Always politically active Zangwill gave support to those whom he considered oppressed and exploited.
 He was, for example, a founding member of the ‘Men's League for Women's Suffrage’.
+In 1903 he married Edith Ayrton who herself was a writer.
+Her book ‘The Call’ was published just a century ago and deals with the difficulty women found in being accepted as scientists and the Suffragette movement too, but is not all about struggle - it also has a romantic theme.

-If you want to see the blue plaque that marks Zangwill’s residence walk under Grove Road bridge, climb the steps on the left and then cross the zebra crossing.
-Turn right and follow the footpath round to the left to 288 Old Ford Road.
+If you want to see the blue plaque that marks the Zangwill residence walk under Grove Road bridge, climb the steps on the left and then cross the zebra crossing.
+Turn right and follow the footpath round to the left to 288 Old Ford Road (Edith Zangwill is not mentioned on the plaque but I don’t think she actually lived in this house).

 It is not only a commercial gym and a banqueting suit which have utilised the old industrial buildings on the Cut.
 As you pass under Grove Road bridge, hard by a modern residential development on the south bank, you will see a derelict redbrick building, with smashed glass panes in the windows frames.
 This abuts another, in a better state of repair, which has CHN on the side (3).
 In their heyday these buildings were linked to the veneer trade.
 CHN stood for CHN Veneers, which had been established by an entrepreneur named Morris Cohen in the 1930s.
 Perhaps surprisingly the factory was expanded and rebuilt in the middle of the Second World War, but this was to facilitate the production of war material, including propellers and plywood for the de Havilland Mosquito, a fast twin-engined aircraft that was constructed almost entirely of wood.
 When the war was over veneer production continued in what was called the Chisenhale Works, until the 1970s.
 In that decade there was something of a revival of brewing in London and for a period after the closure of CHN barrels of Godson’s Black Horse bitter might have been seen being loaded into barges adjacent to the defunct factory.
 The brewery did not stay long, however, and in the 1980s the Chisenhale Works became an arts centre with studios for dancers and artists.
-Well known just as the Chisenhale, it is still used in this way today.
-Click here to find out more.
+Well known just as the Chisenhale, it is still used in this way today but it is not clear how long this will continue.
+Once again the website of the local neighbourhood forum is the best source of information, so click here if you want to read informed opinion.

 Hertford Union Canal